 - 1. Clothing should not have excessive and/or inappropriate holes or tears. - 2.
 Studded collars or necklaces are not permitted.
 Any studded clothing or accessories are prohibited. - 3.
 Footwear must be worn at all times. - 4.
 Clothing should be opaque (non-"see-through") unless an appropriate piece of clothing exists underneath.
 Clothing should be non-revealing. - a.
 All dresses, skirts and shorts must meet the middle thigh standard.
 This is regardless of tights, or leg covering.
 Mini-skirts, biking shorts, strapless sundresses, etc. will not be permitted.
 Students who wear tights or leggings under skirts or pants must still meet requirements for their attire. - b.
-Tank tops, tube tops, see-through tops, tops with spaghetti straps, halter-tops, muscle shirts, "bareback" styles of tops, etc. are not acceptable. - c.
+Tank tops, tube tops, see-through tops, tops with spaghetti straps, haltertops, muscle shirts, "bareback" styles of tops, etc. are not acceptable. - c.
 A student's midriff/stomach must be covered. - d.
 Pants must be worn so that all undergarments are completely covered by outer garments.
 No low riders or "sagging pants". - 5.
 Attire with pornography or obscene language or pictures will not be worn.
 Attire that promotes drugs, tobacco products, or alcohol is not to be worn.
-Attire that has words with "double meanings" are not permitted. - The class time missed while a student is sent home to change clothes will be recorded as unexcused. - 7.
-Hats, hoods, and bandanas (any clothing item that covers the head/forehead) will not be worn inside the building at any time, unless given specific permission by administration. - 8.
-Clothing and paraphernalia that represents either "gangs" or any other unauthorized group approved by the school administration is not to be either worn or displayed in any manner. - 9.
+Attire that has words with "double meanings" are not permitted. - 6.
+Hats, hoods, and bandanas (any clothing item that covers the head/forehead) will not be worn inside the building at any time, unless given specific permission by administration. - 7.
+Clothing and paraphernalia that represents either "gangs" or any other unauthorized group approved by the school administration is not to be either worn or displayed in any manner. - 8.
 Clothing and paraphernalia including belts, purses, book bags, etc. with words, pictures, emblems or symbols that would be considered profane, violent, suggestive, racially offensive or intimidating or offensive to any religion, gender or disability is not permitted to be worn.